szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 draft: true
 ---

-• Motivation
+This is one of those posts that I'm writing mostly because I'm still frequently hearing people say they're struggling with the question of how to interview data people.
+I've blogged and spoken previously about the misery of being an interviewee, so suffice it to say I have a ton of empathy for how awful it is to go through a bad interview process, and how disappointing it is to go through a long, grueling interview and not get an offer.

 # How I hire for data teams

 After many years in research science, where I watched a lot of science presentations and helped interview a large number of graduate students and postdocs and faculty (I never counted how many), I'm a big fan of learning from what other people have done, rather than reinventing the wheel.

-I've also blogged and spoken previously about the misery of being an interviewee, so suffice it to say I have a ton of empathy for how awful it is to go through a bad interview process, and how disappointing it is to go through a long, grueling interview and not get an offer.

 I'm also really an engineer in the way I think about things, which is to say I like to iteratively improve on any processes I develop.
 If it's working, great, don't fix it if it ain't broke.